Listed below are descriptions of conduct prohibited by the University Code of Student Conduct.

 C9.
 Failing to comply with the reasonable and lawful directions of University officials and/or University police, including but not limited to, failure to produce identification.

 D. Physical misconduct

 D1.
-Inflicting bodily harm upon any person.
+Inflicting bodily harm upon any person or animal.

 E. Sexual Harassment, Sexual Violence, Relationship Violence, Stalking and Related Misconduct